Welcoming Ukrainian Refugees: 13 Stories That Will Renew Your Faith in Humanity

 Polish mothers provide strollers for fleeing Ukrainian mothers with tiny tots

-Recognizing a unique need, Polish mothers have been leaving strollers on train platforms and at border crossings to make things just a little bit easier for the refugees.
+Recognizing a unique need, Polish mothers started leaving strollers on train platforms and at border crossings to make things just a little bit easier for the refugees.
 It’s the sort of small act of charity and comfort that mothers so selflessly provide, no matter their nationality.

 rd.com, getty images